taishiwalden/taishiwalden.com/src/posts/about.md

 How we work together is just as crucial as what we accomplish, and I believe that empathy, radical transparency, and teamwork are fundamental in fostering strong working relationships.

-I believe mindfulness is key to success.
-A tenet I pursue through my interests in weightlifting, hiking, [taking photos](https://unsplash.com/@taishiwalden), and exploring the Pacific Northwest and beyond.
-I love chatting with anyone working on anything interesting, so [don’t hesitate to reach out](https://www.linkedin.com/in/taishiwalden/)!
+I believe mindfulness is key to success – A tenet I pursue through my interests in weightlifting, hiking, [taking photos](https://unsplash.com/@taishiwalden), and exploring the Pacific Northwest and beyond.
+I love chatting with anyone working on anything interesting, so don’t hesitate to [reach out](https://www.linkedin.com/in/taishiwalden/)!
 I'd love to explore opportunities to collaborate.

 <!-- <img src="https://github.com/taishiwalden/my-blog-starter/blob/fdf351d41cce25cf6dca52ac4afa0fe0af9fb4ef/src/posts/taishiwalden.jpeg"